againer/fluentd-pilot/README.md

 Contribute
 ==========

-You are welcome to make new issues and pull reuqests.
+You are welcome to make new issues and pull requests.